smswithoutborders/SMSWithoutBorders-Gateway-Client/README.md

 ```

 ##### configure events
 There are 2 types of events (FAILED, SUCCESS).
-For each event, an array of ACIONS can be listed. \
+For each event, an array of ACTIONS can be listed. \
 Each event can be configured to trigger an event when certain values are met. \
 **Important** Event rules are not ISP specific and would be triggered regardless of modem's ISP\